 The true value and size of the company, however, will usually be completely different.

-A huge company worth millions of pounds may have just one or two shares that are owned by one or two individuals; whereas, a tiny startup that has not yet made a profit could have 1000 shares split between 100 shareholders.
+A huge company worth millions of pounds may have just one or two shares that are owned by one or two individuals.
+Whereas, a tiny startup which has yet to make a profit could have 1000 shares split between 100 shareholders.

 Shares need to be paid for – at the time of incorporation